Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 "Immortal" means immortal.

-By themselves, fays had only limited shapeshifting powers, centering on variations of their native form:
+By themselves, the original fays achieved limited shapeshifting, centering on variations of their native form:

 Once a form is in circulation, fays can learn shapes from each other.
 This can be done freely, by trade, or by coercion, in all the variations of any other financial transaction.
 Canonically, it's trading: